I. C. Vissarion: Legacy

 In 1963, author Mihu Dragomir discussed the need of reprinting Vissarion's contribution to Romanian science fiction, alongside similar works by Felix Aderca, Alexandru Macedonski, Cezar Petrescu, and Henri Stahl.
 Two years later, Agerul Pământului was serialized in Romania's popular science magazine, Știință și Tehnică; in 1969, Agerul was included in an anthology by Ion Hobana.
 Also in 1965, Arghezi spoke at the Writers' Union of Romania, censuring his colleagues there for having allowed oblivion to settle on a "talented peasant writer".
 The following year, he protested that no memorial plaque had been fashioned to honor "this Tolstoy of the Romanians".
 Crăciun organized a 1967 commemoration of Vissarion in Costeștii din Vale, where actors read out fragments from the works to the locals, including some who had been Vissarion's friends, and who were moved to tears.
 In September, Urzica magazine reprinted Învietorul de morți, with a note which assessed that, his gifts "pulverized in many directions", Vissarion had missed out on producing great literature; instead, Urzica proposed that he had reached his glory as a humorist.
 That same year, a Vissarion Literary Circle was functioning in Găești, while the Vissarion family house was rearranged into a local museum.
 In 1971, it co-hosted the first-ever national poetry festival of high school students.
+By then, Ber-Căciulă had been reprinted in a children's edition at Editura Ion Creangă, which advertised it as introducing young readers to a "world of justice and truth".

 Scholar Alexandru George sees Vissarion's cultural relevance in his ability to break with Sămănătorul traditionalism by offering a truer image of the Romanian peasant; he notes Vissarion's belonging to an "intermediary generation" of peasant or peasant-focused writers, including Gheorghe Brăescu, Nicolae Crevedia, Ion Iovescu, and Damian Stănoiu.
 Also, according to George, their contribution was largely discarded and ignored after the 1960s, when Marin Preda's novels introduced a new and even more realistic take on rural life.
 A belief that Preda had been inspired by Vissarion was voiced in the 1970s by literary critic Cornel Regman, whose verdict was in turn rejected by Henri Zalis.
 One of the authors who did credit Vissarion as an influence on their work is Marin Ioniță, himself a native of Dâmbovița.
 In 1978, Ioniță was inspired by Vissarion's experience of 1907 to write his children's novel Un șlep în derivă ("A Drifting Barge").
 The main character, schoolteacher "Iancu Visalom", is subjected by the authorities to a psychological experiment, which verifies whether peasants are naturally treasonous; it fails when Visalom chooses self-sacrifice.